GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - Is able to keep their presence in synchronous (e.g. squad rituals such as dailies, plannings, reviews; pair programmings) and asynchronous moments (e.g. discussions on Slack or Basecamp).
 - Is really motivated to learn more and develop their skills.
-- Usually doesn't understand their own strong or weak points, or how to advance in their career.
+- Usually doesn't understand their own strengths and weaknesses, or how to advance in their career.
 Needs an active leadership helping them to progress.

 ## 🐤 Software Development Analyst